puppetlabs/puppet-docs/source/pe/3.3/quick_start_sudo.markdown

 >**Tip**: Follow the instructions in the [NTP Quick Start Guide](./quick_start_ntp.html) to have PE ensure time is in sync across your deployment.

->**Note**: You can add the Sudo and Privileges classes to as many agents as needed.
+>**Note**: You can add the sudo and privileges classes to as many agents as needed.
 For ease of explanation, our console images or instructions might show only two agent nodes.

-### Install the Saz-Sudo Module
+### Install the saz-sudo Module

-The Saz-Sudo module, available on the Puppet Forge, is one of many modules written by a member of our user community.
+The saz-sudo module, available on the Puppet Forge, is one of many modules written by a member of our user community.
 You can learn more about the module by visiting [http://forge.puppetlabs.com/saz/sudo](http://forge.puppetlabs.com/saz/sudo).

-**To install the Saz-Sudo module**:
+**To install the saz-sudo module**:

 From the PE master, run `puppet module install saz-sudo`.